lockss/lockss.github.io/software/lockss-2.0-alpha-preview.md

 title: LOCKSS 2.0-alpha Technology Preview
 ---

+*Last updated: 2019-04-17*

 At the [2019 LOCKSS Alliance Meeting](https://www.lockss.org/events/2019-lockss-alliance-meeting), the LOCKSS engineering team presented a Technology Preview of the upcoming LOCKSS 2.0-alpha release. **The LOCKSS 2.0-alpha Technology Preview and the upcoming LOCKSS 2.0-alpha release are for evaluation and testing purposes.**

 The LOCKSS 2.0-alpha release will be the first public release of the next generation of LOCKSS software.
 It represents a major evolution of the classic [LOCKSS daemon](https://github.com/lockss/lockss-daemon) (1.x) into a suite of specialized software components.
 These components will interoperate via REST APIs and run as Docker components as part of a Docker stack.

 Unlike the production LOCKSS 2.0 release, the LOCKSS 2.0-alpha Technology Preview consists of a fixed set of LOCKSS components, and the supporting components are provided and managed by the LOCKSS system:

+*   Provided Postgres database container
+*   Provided Solr database container
+*   Provided HDFS (Hadoop File System) container
+*   LOCKSS Repository Service
+*   LOCKSS Configuration Service
+*   LOCKSS Metadata Extraction Service
+*   LOCKSS Metadata Service
+*   LOCKSS Poller Service
-*   FIXME
+*   Provided Pywb container

 ## Overview and Quick Start

-To run the LOCKSS 2.0-alpha Technology Preview, you will:

-*   Use a Linux host with Docker and some free disk space
+To run the LOCKSS 2.0-alpha Technology Preview, you will need a Linux host with Docker running in Swarm mode with the Local-Persist Docker volume plugin installed.
-*   Install a Docker plugin and a Python module
-*   Download a small project from GitHub and run some scripts

-Namely:
+You will also need to install a couple of Python modules and download a small project from GitHub.

+Quick Start:

-1. Install [Docker CE](https://docs.docker.com/install/) (18.09 or better), [Local-Persist](https://github.com/CWSpear/local-persist) Docker plugin, [Pystache](http://defunkt.io/pystache/) Python module, [Git](https://www.git-scm.com/)
+1. Install [Docker CE](https://docs.docker.com/install/) (18.09 or better), the [Local-Persist](https://github.com/CWSpear/local-persist) Docker volume plugin, the `setuptools` and `pystache` Python modules, and Git.
 1.  `docker swarm init`
 1.  `git clone --branch develop https://github.com/lockss/lockss-installer`
 1.  `cd lockss-installer`